The Jerry Springer Show

-Jerry Springer (Note: The show is sometimes referred to as The Jerry Springer Show.) is an American first-run syndicated talk show that was hosted by Jerry Springer.
-The show ran for twenty-seven seasons from September 30, 1991, to July 26, 2018, in which it broadcast 3,891 episodes, produced for most of its time by NBCUniversal.
+The Jerry Springer Show is an American daytime talk show that was hosted by Jerry Springer.
+The show ran in syndication for twenty-seven seasons from September 30, 1991, to July 26, 2018, in which it broadcast 3,891 episodes, produced for most of its time by NBCUniversal.
 It was taped at the NBC Tower in Chicago until 2009, when production moved to Stamford Studios in Connecticut.
 The show premiered as a traditional talk show, with a focus on political issues and current events.
 However, it reformatted into a tabloid talk show by 1993, with a greater emphasis on single-issue panel discussions with everyday people.

 Initially produced by Multimedia, Inc., the program was unsuccessful in ratings in its first seasons due to its focus on more political issues.
-This led to an overhaul of the structure by the mid-1990s, eventually leading to the show as it is best known for, filled with controversial topics (such as incest and adultery), profanity, chanting, heckling, physical fights (involving a mixture of slapping, boxing, wrestling and liquid spraying as well as martial arts with frequent interventions of security), nudity, scantily clad guests and flashing audience members for "Jerry Beads".
+This led to an overhaul of the structure by the mid-1990s, eventually leading to the show as it is best known for, filled with controversial topics (such as incest and adultery), profanity, physical fights, (Note: Involving a mixture of slapping, boxing, wrestling, liquid spraying, food fights and use of martial arts with frequent interventions of security.) and scantily clad guests.
+Chanting, heckling, and nudity was often featured on the show, including flashing audience members for "Jerry Beads."

 Critical response to the show was overwhelmingly negative; in 2002, TV Guide proclaimed it to be the worst TV show of all time.
 Despite this, it was highly popular, peaking in popularity around 1997 and 1998, and being a major force in the explosion of "trash TV" at the time.
 The critique of the show was satirically embraced by the show, with Springer proudly introducing the program as the "worst TV show in the history of television" at the start of each episode.
 After the show's cancellation, Springer hosted a new courtroom show titled Judge Jerry, which premiered on September 9, 2019, and is also distributed by NBCUniversal; it was canceled after three seasons in 2022.